svenkreiss/databench/docs/dev.rst

     flake8 --install-hook

-Now you can run
+Now you can:

 .. code-block:: bash

+    # run Databench
 	gulp && databench --log DEBUG

-and open http://localhost:5000 in a web browser.
-Now you are ready to submit pull requests of your contributions.
+    # and open http://localhost:5000 in a web browser

+    # run tests
+    nosetests -vv --with-coverage --cover-package=databench --cover-erase --cover-inclusive

+For new contributions, create a feature branch and submit a Pull Request.
 Don't forget to add yourself to ``AUTHORS.rst``.